Artificial Muscles and How They’ll Be Used in the Future

 Compared to electric motors, artificial muscles are lighter, more robust, cheaper, and more efficient.
 The soft actuators themselves are also quiet and non-toxic, which makes them ideal for medical use.

-Many believe that with the introduction of more flexible materials to create artificial muscles, we’re likely to see more of them used in consumer applications, like smart speakers, and in human-like robotics.
+Many believe that with the introduction of more flexible materials to create artificial muscles, we’re likely to see more of them used in consumer applications, like smart haptic surfaces, and in human-like robotics.

 Of course, the most exciting use of artificial muscles is within prosthetics.
 Scientists have managed to create artificial muscle prosthetics that expand and contract like the real thing by mimicking biological muscle.
 As these artificial muscles continue to advance and improve, many hope to become part of organ transplants.
 For example, if artificial muscles can be designed to mimic heart valves, they could be used in heart surgery to fix a damaged organ versus waiting for the right organ transplant.
 That’s one of the most influential applications for artificial muscles and has engineers and scientists excited.